mj426382/DzugaInterpreterInHaskell/README.md

 # Running

-You need to have alex, happy, BNFC, ghci and make installed on your computer to run it.
+You need to have: BNFC, ghci and make installed on your computer to run it.

 ### Compile program with